 To create a backup job, you can click on the Backup icon so you can start the creation of a backup job.
 You will see your VMware or Hyper-V infrastructure which you can expand easily.
-You select servers you would like to backup.
+You select the servers you would like to back up.
 Click on the next button.

-Once you have select virtual machines you can also set up the frequency for the job.
-You can set up daily, weekly, Monthly or a complete custom date.
+Once you have selected virtual machines you can also set up the frequency for the job.
+You can set up daily, weekly, Monthly, or a complete custom date.

 You can also set up a retention for the job.

 You can enable Application Aware Settings.
 This is an option setting.
 For example, if you want to restore MS Exchange items

 Once you have selected all the settings you have to name the job.
 You can also do a final check to confirm the selection of VMs and the settings which are applied.

 A list of Backup jobs will show you all the jobs you have created.
 In addition, you will also see if a job is running.
 You can suspend/resume the job.
 You can also start the job manually.
 In addition, you can view the reports for a job.

 If you click on a job status, a new window will open showing you the job status.
 You will see the Status, Current progress including the transfer rate and uploaded size.
 You can also abort the job if required.